galacean/engine/docs/en/graphics/2D/spriteMask.md

 label: Graphics/2D
 ---

-The Sprite Mask component is used to achieve masking effects on [sprites](/en/docs/graphics-2d-sprite) in 3D/2D scenes.
+The Sprite Mask component is used to achieve masking effects on [sprites](/en/docs/graphics-2d-spriteRenderer) and [text](/en/docs/graphics-2d-text) in 3D/2D scenes.

 <playground src="sprite-mask.ts"></playground>